We’ve always said it’s a jungle out there and it definitely feels like things are a bit bananas at the moment.

 One dance school in Melbourne is working with a video production company to provide streamed dance lessons online.

-The sooner you promote this type of service, the less customer drop off you’ll see.
+The sooner you promote this type of service, the fewer customer drop off you’ll see.

 Promote increased hygiene standards and cleaning activity